PROFILE

 Then, the French signed treaties with Kings of

-Abomey (Guézo, Toffa, Glčlč) to establish French
+Abomey (Guézo, Glčlč) and Hogbonou (Toffa) to

-protectorates in the main cities and ports.
+establish French protectorates in the main

-However, King Behanzin fought the French
+cities and ports.
+However, King Behanzin fought

-influence, which cost him deportation to
+the French influence, which cost him deportation

-French colony ruled by a French Governor.
+a French colony ruled by a French Governor.

 Expansion continued to the North (kingdoms of